 - Friday 6:00 am to 3:30 pm

-Both offices and log yard are CLOSED on Saturday and Sunday.
+The Main Office, Shipping and the Log Yard are CLOSED on Saturday and Sunday.

-No. We load trucks from 7:00 am to 3:30 pm Monday through Friday on a first come, first served basis.
-We have a scale on site for your convenience.
+We load trucks from 7:00 am to 3:30 pm Monday through Friday on a first come, first served basis.
+We observe a hard cut-off time at 3:30 pm.
+Trucks must arrive prior to that time to get loaded.
+Please call ahead if you have any questions regarding your arrival time.
+We also have a scale on site for your convenience.

 We sell exclusively Douglas Fir wood with a wide variety of products in standard and custom sizes.